ecsec/open-ecard/README.md

 Mobile libs
 -----------

 Open eCard supports building of libraries for Android and iOS for usage in arbitrary mobile apps.
+For this purpose, Java JDK 11 is required.
+Building the Open eCard with those mobile libraries can look like the following:

+    $ mvn clean install -P build-mobile-libs

 ### Android
 After a successfull build the library for android can be found in `android-lib` sub project.